Reconciling Latent Variables and Networks: Exploring and extending the Psychometric-Toolbox: Exploring and extending the Psychometric-Toolbox

-The sparsity of $\bm{K}^{\bm{\Theta}}$ in a gVAR model corresponds in the same way to the sparsity of the directed "contemporaneous network" in a SVAR model, as the GGM corresponds to DAG's (edges arise in the GGM due to edges in the causal network or conditioning on common effects).
-However, $\bm{B}$ is sparser in Equation (\ref{eq_7}) than in the gVAR, as contemporaneous mediators can be controlled for in SVAR but not in the gVAR \parencite{Epskamp.2018.GMM-GVAR}.
-But the common method of estimating SVAR models leads to multiple solutions \parencite{Beltz.2016.GIMME-MS}, to avoid this issue of non-uniqueness, step-wise model selection can be used to estimate a SVAR, for example in the \textit{unified SEM} (uSEM\footnote{Additionally: \textit{extended uSEM} (euSEM; \cite{Gates.2011.euSEM}), \textit{hybrid uSEM} (huSEM; \cite{Ye.2021.uSEM/hybridVAR/huSEM}), \textit{regularized huSEM} (reg-huSEM; \cite{Ye.2021.uSEM/hybridVAR/huSEM})}; \cite{Kim.2007, Gates.2010.uSEM}) framework or with Bayesian Dynamical SEM models \parencite{Asparouhov.2018.DSEM}. \paragraph{uSEM - GIMME} When used for analyzing time-series data of many individuals (ILD $\Rightarrow$ $N$=Large, $T$=Large, $P$=Large), uSEM models are either applied separately to individuals or to aggregated data across individuals.
+\paragraph{uSEM --- GIMME} When used for analyzing time-series data of many individuals (ILD $\Rightarrow$ $N$=Large, $T$=Large, $P$=Large), uSEM models are either applied separately to individuals or to aggregated data across individuals.
 The \textit{Group Iterative Multiple Model Estimation} (GIMME\footnote{Additionally: \textit{Confirmatory Subgroup} (CS-GIMME; \cite{Henry.2019.CS-GIMME}), \textit{Latent Variable} (LV-GIMME; \cite{Gates.2020.LV-GIMME, Ye.2024}), \textit{Continuous-Time} (CT-GIMME; \cite{Park.2024.CT-GIMME}), \textit{hybrid-GIMME} \parencite{Luo.2023.hybrid-GIMME} , and \textit{GIMMEgVAR} \parencite{Lee.2024.GIMMEgVAR}.
 See also \url{https://tarheels.live/gimme/}}; \cite{Gates.2012.GIMME, Beltz.2016.GIMME-MS, Lane.2017.GIMME}) framework has been proposed and explicitly designed to analyze such data, and can account even for possibly heterogeneous individuals in the dataset.
 The GIMME framework was initially developed to analyze fMRI data, but is increasingly used for analyzing behavioral and psychological data \parencite{Robinaugh.2020.Psychopathology, Blanchard.2023.Review}.
 As a likely characteristic of ILD it can be assumed that individuals will present some common but also some unique variation.
 GIMME starts by identifying relations between variables that hold for the majority of individuals in the dataset, this model is then used as a starting point for estimating individual patterns.
 The still prevailing issue of potential multiple solutions can be mitigated by \textit{GIMME for Multiple Solutions} (GIMME-MS; \cite{Beltz.2016.GIMME-MS}) in Equation (\ref{eq_7a}).

 Where $\bm{A}$ is a matrix of regression coefficients with the subscript $i$ indicating individual-level effects and the superscript $g$ for group-level effects.
 This can be further extended by allowing for subgrouping effects (S-GIMME; \cite{Gates.2017.S-GIMME}) with $k$ as the sub-group index in Equation (\ref{eq_7b}).